hextor/AmazonAlexaPython/Attributes/general.md

   },
 }
 ```
-Now this will only work until after we a new response a made.
+Now this will only work until after we a new response is made.